 It is her hope to continue developing best practices with existing programs and to collaborate with GRMC, county detention centers, local providers, and with others.
 It is her vision to enhance behavioral health systems for children as well as proactive measures that can come with outpatient support, including drug and alcohol treatment.
 She believes that together, the potential for continued high quality behavioral health systems can be attained.

 Amanda Castillo serves the HMS Family Medicine Residency Program as Program Coordinator.
 She is an East Coast transplant to New Mexico since 2015 and is enjoying her time working at HMS and serving the Silver City community.
 She works daily with Drs.
-Nelson, Hernandez, and Ferguson to ensure quality graduate medical education at HMS.
+Nelson, Arizaga, and Ferguson to ensure quality graduate medical education at HMS.
 She is a member of the HMS C.A.R.E Team.
 Mrs. Castillo is honored to be a Member of the Advisory Board for the FORWARD NM Area Health Education Center (AHEC).
 Mrs. Castillo received her Bachelors in Biology from Arcadia University in Glenside, PA.
-Amanda lives in the mining district with her husband and son and enjoys cooking, yoga, hiking, biking, camping, and traveling.
+Amanda lives in the mining district with her husband Mark and her sons Marky and Gideon.
+She enjoys cooking, yoga, hiking, camping, and traveling.